[email protected]

 welcome-email-example

 The welcome email series is a crucially important email.
-This particular email marketing campaign suits when your company website gains a new subscriber.
-The welcome email series should introduce your brand and invite your subscriber to connect with you on social media.
+This email marketing campaign suits when your company website gains a new subscriber.
+The welcome email series should introduce your brand and invite subscribers to connect with you on social media.
 There are other personal things a welcome email should include, which are:

 • The birthday info for special promotions and birthday discounts